-This page describes how you can quickly create an interest rate database with code that allows you to automatically update the database.
-The database retrieves information and presents flexible graphs on credit spreads, the term structure of interest rates, interest rates in different currencies and other items.
-You can mix and match the statistics to compare credit spreads with long-term or short-term interest rates.
+This page describes how you can quickly create an interest rate and credit spread database with automatic updates.
+The database retrieves information on interest rates and presents flexible graphs on credit spreads, the term structure of interest rates, interest rates in different currencies and other items.
+You can mix and match the interest rate statistics to compare credit spreads with long-term or short-term interest rates.
 As with other database files, the process uses the WORKBOOKS.OPEN function to retrieve data and download from the internet to excel.

 The interest rate database is available for download by pressing the button below.
 The interest rate database attached to the button may not be current to the latest month.
 To update the database you can follow the instructions in the section below (you press the Clear Button and after the sheets a cleared out, press the Create Button).

 A few years ago you had to pay a lot for interest rate data from sources like Bloomberg.
 It was very difficult for example to find public data on credit spreads of bonds with different ratings.
 Now you can get very good historic data from the St. Louis Fed.
 This includes all sorts of interest rate maturities, swap rates, credit spreads and credit spreads from different countries.
 There are a couple of examples of downloading interest rates from the St. Louis Fed and the Federal Reserve Economic Database (FRED) below.